tsprlng/tsprlng/README.md

 See [my website](https://www.tspurling.co.uk) for some bits of writing and a neater list of hopefully-interesting projects.

-Here it's mostly stuff I'm doing for fun; I have [a separate profile](https://github.com/mehhhhhhhhhhhhhhh/?tab=repositories) for random "DevOps" stuff.
+Here it's mostly stuff I'm doing for fun; I have [a separate profile](https://github.com/soundbyte-uk/?tab=repositories) for professional "DevOps" stuff.

 <!--
 **tsprlng/tsprlng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.